pinecone-io/pinecone-rust-client/README.md

 ```

 ## Query vectors
+There are two supported ways of querying an index.
 ### Query by index
 The following example queries the index with host `index-host` for the vector with ID `vector-id`, and returns the top 10 matches.
 ```rust